Specifyapp/parsers/parsers/link-design-tokens/README.md

 This parser helps you have design tokens referencing other ones.
 It replaces absolute values by their potential corresponding design token.

-Use this parser to make your borders, shadows and gradient reference other design token types like measurement or color.
+You may want to use this parser to make your borders, shadows and gradient reference other design token types like measurement or color.

 For instance, a border design token is composed of:
 - a border width (a measurement design token)